 Disparities in student achievement suggest that funding for resources needed for students to succeed is not always handed out equitably.
 Historian of education Diane Ravitch identifies poverty and racial segregation as the two “real problems” faced by our public education system.
 School districts cannot be solely responsible for eliminating poverty in our country.
 However, we as citizens can advocate for policies and programs that help all children reach their full potential and keep them on track for graduation.

 The bottom line is that every school should be a place each parent would want their child to attend; every learning environment should offer the resources needed so students feel ready to be productive, engaged citizens when they graduate.

-- Wherever possible, schools should be racially and economically integrated.
+- Schools should be racially and economically integrated.
 Studies demonstrate that all students perform better in a diverse environment.

 - North Carolina should work to reduce disparities in resources between rural and urban districts across the state, and between low and high poverty schools within the same district.
 (This report indicates that North Carolina is among a few states “where children attending school in higher-poverty districts still have substantially less access to state and local revenue than children attending school in lower-poverty districts.”)

 - High-quality pre-K education is essential to ensure that each child comes to school “kindergarten ready.”
 Early childhood education helps level the academic playing field, setting the stage for future success—in the classroom and beyond.
 However, the 2013-15 North Carolina budget cut pre-K by 2,500 seats.